How to Build a Knowledge Graph for Your Business (No Technical Background Required)

 How to Standardize Your Entity Across Every Platform

-Platform consistency is where most knowledge graph efforts succeed or fail.
+Platform consistency is where most knowledge graph for your business efforts succeed or fail.
 AI engines corroborate entity data by comparing information across independent sources.
 When your business name, address, description, and founding date match perfectly on every platform, AI engines increase their confidence score for your entity.
 Inconsistencies create entity confusion and reduce citation frequency.

 Run this audit against your entity map spreadsheet.
 Every field on every platform should match your canonical data exactly.